-Differential geometers and analysts have long pursued notions of a canonical derivative of various higher order functions arising, for example, in the calculus of variations and in the study of infinite dimensional Lie groups~\cite{kriegl1997convenient}.
-Such an uncontroversial notion of derivative exists on various (infinite dimensional) spaces of functions that form suitable (so-called convenient) vector spaces, or, manifolds locally modelled on such vector spaces.
-At the level of generality of diffeological spaces, however, various natural notions of derivative that coincide in convenient vector spaces start to diverge and it is no longer clear what the best definition of a derivative is~\cite{christensen2014tangent}.
-Another, fundamentally different setting that defines canonical derivatives of many higher order functions is given by synthetic differential geometry~\cite{kock2006synthetic}.
+Differential geometers and analysts have long pursued notions of a canonical derivative of various higher-order functions arising, for example, in the calculus of variations and in the study of infinite-dimensional Lie groups~\cite{kriegl1997convenient}.
+Uncontroversial notions of derivative exist on various infinite-dimensional spaces of functions that form suitable (so-called convenient) vector spaces, or manifolds locally modelled on such vector spaces.
+At the level of generality of diffeological spaces, however, various natural notions of derivative that coincide in convenient vector spaces start to diverge, and it is no longer clear what the best definition of a derivative is~\cite{christensen2014tangent}.
+Another, fundamentally different setting that defines canonical derivatives of many higher-order functions is given by synthetic differential geometry~\cite{kock2006synthetic}.